aws-ia/cfn-abi-deepwatch-mdr/guide/content/architecture.md

 As shown in the diagram, this solution sets up the following:

 #### Enable organization level CloudTrail

 * [Creates an organizational trail for all accounts in the organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the management account.
-* Customer managed KMS key for the AWS Organizations CloudTrail logs and S3 server-side encryption created in the audit account.
+* A customer managed KMS key for the AWS Organizations CloudTrail logs and Amazon Simple Storage Service (Amazon S3) server-side encryption in the audit account.
 * AWS Secrets Manager secret containing the customer managed KMS key ARN in the audit account.
-* S3 bucket where the Organization CloudTrail logs are sent for all accounts in the AWS Organization
+* Amazon S3 bucket in the log archive account, where the organization CloudTrail logs are sent for all accounts in the AWS Organization.

 #### Enable Amazon GuardDuty at organization level